ks9128/Dsa-practice/README.md

-this is my dsa practice question. the question are primarily done on gfg
+this is my dsa practice question. the question are primarily done on gfg. hello its me